sccn/sccn.github.io/tutorials/11_Scripting/Using_EEGLAB_history.md

 previous dataset, just load the old dataset into EEGLAB and type *\>\> EEG.history* to see the list of commands to execute on the new dataset.
-A basic method for writing EEGLAB scripts is simply to save or copy and paste these history commands into a Matlab script file.
+A basic method for writing EEGLAB scripts is simply to save or copy and paste these history commands into a MATLAB script file.

 More specifically, to process the first dataset, you can use EEGLAB graphic interface.
-To process subsequent similar datasets, you may simply copy or save the history from the first dataset into a script file (a text file with the extension "*.m*", for example, *doitagain.m*), load a different dataset, and then run the script from the Matlab command line.
-Note that the script file *doitagain.m* must be in your current Matlab path, which usually includes the current working directory.
-Read the help messages for Matlab functions *path()* and *addpath()* to learn more about the Matlab path.
+To process subsequent similar datasets, you may simply copy or save the history from the first dataset into a script file (a text file with the extension "*.m*", for example, *doitagain.m*), load a different dataset, and then run the script from the MATLAB command line.
+Note that the script file *doitagain.m* must be in your current MATLAB path, which usually includes the current working directory.
+Read the help messages for MATLAB functions *path()* and *addpath()* to learn more about the MATLAB path.
 Step by step instructions are provided below:

 1. Load all the datasets you wish to process into EEGLAB.
-2. Perform the processing you wish from the Matlab menu on the first dataset.
+2. Perform the processing you wish from the MATLAB menu on the first dataset.
 3. Ask for the command history (type *\>\> EEG.history*) and copy the data processing commands.
-4. Switch (via the EEGLAB menu) to the second dataset and paste the buffered commands onto the Matlab command line to execute them again on the new dataset.
+4. Switch (via the EEGLAB menu) to the second dataset and paste the buffered commands onto the MATLAB command line to execute them again on the new dataset.
 5. Go on like this till the last dataset is processed.